 This comforting ground beef and potatoes dinner features beef gravy loaded with mushrooms and onions, generously slathered on top of fluffy mashed potatoes.

 Beef and potatoes are as classicly Midwestern as Paul Bunyon and Babe the Blue Ox.
-It is the ultimate comfort food combination, and there are a million ways it can be prepared, though I suspect this recipe may soon become your favorite.
+It is the ultimate comfort food combination, and there are a million ways it can be prepared, though I suspect this easy recipe using simple ingredients may soon become your favorite.

 Ground Beef and Potatoes

-My ground beef and potatoes recipe is an easy family dinner that is sure to satisfy.
-A savory gravy loaded with ground beef, mushrooms, and onion is served atop a fluffy pile of mashed potatoes.
+My ground beef and potatoes is an easy dinner recipe that is sure to satisfy the whole family.
+A savory gravy loaded with ground beef, mushrooms, and onion is served atop a fluffy pile of mashed potatoes as a complete meal.
 Mashed potatoes are a perfect companion for this dish because they are well suited to soak up all of the delicious liquid from the gravy.
-However, this dish would also taste great served with crispy roasted potatoes instead.
+However, this delicious meal would also taste great served with crispy roasted potatoes instead.

 How to Make Beef Gravy

-The heart of this ground beef and potatoes dinner is the ground beef gravy that is served over the potatoes, and it is simple to prepare.
-You will cook the ground beef, onions, and mushrooms together in a saute pan (affiliate link), then add the liquids and flavorings.
+The heart of this ground beef and potatoes recipe is the ground beef gravy that is served over the potatoes.
+It is a simple dinner to prepare.
+You will cook the ground beef, onions, and mushrooms together in a saute pan (or large skillet), then add the liquids and flavorings.

 More Beef and Potato Recipes